sarahmk125/airflow-docker-metrics/README.md

 - Clone the repository: `git clone https://github.com/sarahmk125/airflow-docker-metrics.git`
 - Navigate to the cloned folder: `cd airflow-docker-metrics`
 - Startup the containers: `docker-compose -f docker-compose.yml up -d`.
 (They can be stopped by running the same command except with `stop` at the end, or `down` to remove them)
+- Note: to log in to the webserver, a user must be created.
+Exec onto the webserver and run: `airflow users create -r Admin -u admin -p password -e example@airflow.com -f first -l last`.
+This can be added to the docker-compose file in the future.

 ## The Result